vibudh2209/D2/README.md

 Preparing molecules for D<sup>2</sup>
 ----------------------------------------

-To run the code you need to download the SMILES of the moelcules and calculate their Morgan fingerprint with size of 1024 bits and radius of 2 as QSAR descriptors.
+To run the code you need to download the SMILES of the molecules and calculate their Morgan fingerprint with size of 1024 bits and radius of 2 as QSAR descriptors.

 **DOWNLOAD AND PREPARE SMILES**